 As I meet more and more young women survivors (unfortunately, we are a growing population) I hear again and again we are all hungry for not only information but also connection with women who can relate to what we are going through as young survivors.

 Wildfire is my response to this need for real discussion on real topics.
-There will be six issues released this year plus a bonus "Best Of" issue.
 Each issue contains written and visual work from young women survivors just like you and me.
-Wildfire is available via annual subscription.
+Each issue is on a theme.
+The Complete Archives, including the current issue is here.

 So, How Young is "Young"?